stephenajulu/stephenajulu.com/content/services/web-development.md

 * Setup Google ADs
 * Setup A Commenting System
 * Setup Share Buttons
-* Turn Website into a PWA
+* Turn Website into a Progressive Web Application
-* Chatbot & Live Chat Integration
+* Chatbot or Live Chat Integration
 * Forestry & Netlify CMS Integration(Static Site Generators Only)
-* Instagram Landing Page Development(Similar to Linktree)
+* Instagram Landing Page Development(Similar to Linktr.ee and related services)
 * Performance Report and Optimization
 * Security Risk Report and Mitigation
 * Other Integrations & Setups(Custom, CTA, Forms, and more)
 * Search Engine Optimization
-* CDN & DNS Integration
+* Content Delivery Network & secure DNS Integration

-To request any of these services or a complete web development package kindly Email me at [alunje73@gmail.com](mailto:alunje73@gmail.com) with a message detailing the issue and what you would like me to do for you or [contact me](/contact).
+To request any of these services or a complete web development kindly 3mail me at [alunje73@gmail.com](mailto:alunje73@gmail.com) with a message detailing the issue and what you would like me to do for you or [contact me](/contact).
 If not sure then [Book a Consultation](https://calendly.com/stephenajulu).

+Looking forward to hearing from you

 <hr>
 <h5>Photo Attribution</h5>